jonduan/proposal/_posts/2016-12-16-solar-energy.md

 ![](https://d37djvu3ytnwxt.cloudfront.net/assets/courseware/v1/32459c0a9fefcb2fea1132e00589de6a/asset-v1:HarvardX+ENGSCI137x+2T2016+type@asset+block/Figure_1_Solar_Resource_radiation_image.jpg)

-Image described below
-Figure 1.
+_Figure 1.
 Earth's energy budget.
 Notice how only ~55% of incoming radiation makes it to the surface, on average.
-From http://science-edu.larc.nasa.gov/energy_budget/
+From http://science-edu.larc.nasa.gov/energy_budget/_

 The solar flux at the top of the atmosphere is 1367 W/m2, but due to the rotation and curvature of the Earth, the yearly average over a fixed point on the surface is substantially lower: just 340 W/m2 as you see in the figure.
 About 45% of this is absorbed or reflected by the atmosphere on average (there is regional, weather-related variability), with an average of 187 W/m2 reaching the surface.
 Some of this is reflected – the figure shows 22 W/m2 on average, but it can vary widely; forests usually reflect around 10-15% of the incoming radiation, but snow can reflect over 60%.
 The rest of the chart shows other interesting flows, like longwave radiation released by the earth, and the absorption and re-radiation by greenhouse gases.